Data Processing Agreement

 Categories of data subjects whose personal data is processed

-Natural persons whose personal data are contained in Customer’s dataset and/or are required to perform Tasks.
+Natural persons whose personal data are included in the Customer’s dataset and/or are necessary for performing Tasks.

 Categories of personal data processed

-Any personal data contained in Customer’s dataset and/or required to perform Tasks.
+Any personal data included in the Customer’s dataset and/or required for performing Tasks.

 Sensitive personal data contained in Customer’s dataset and/or required to perform Tasks.
 Strict purpose limitation and access restrictions are employed.